sebastianpech/DrWatsonSim.jl/README.md

 - `get_metadata(f::Function)` Return all entries `m` for which `f(m) == true`
 - `get_metadata(field::String,value)` Return all entries where `field` has the value `value`

+## Design

+Metadata is stored in a separated folder `.metadata` inside the project directory.
+The filenames are generated based on a file path `p` as follows:

+1. If `p` is a relative path, make it absolute using `abspath`, otherwise leave `p` as it is
+2. Make `p` relative to the project directory (`projectdir()`).
+This way metadata can be retrieved independent of the location of the project directory.
+3. Replace the file separators with `/`.
+This way metadata can be retrieved on any OS.
+4. Use `hash` to generated the final metadata filename for `p`